jaesonnn/React-Native-To-Do-List-App/README.md

 4. Run `npm install` to install the required dependencies.

 ## Running the App
-Once you have installed the dependencies, you can start the app using the following comman:
+Once you have installed the dependencies, you can start the app using the following command:
 `expo start`
 This will start the Metro Bundler and open a new tab in your default browser.
 You will also see a QR code in the terminal.